nmbrodnax/wim-workshop/README.md

 #Introduction to Web Scraping with Python

 ##Abstract
 Web scraping is a method of extracting and restructuring information from web pages.
-This workshop will introduce basic techniques for web scraping using popular open-source tools.
-The first part of the workshop will provide an overview of basic HTML elements and Python tools for developing a custom web scraper.
-The second part will enable participants to practice accessing websites, parsing information, and storing data in a CSV file.
-This workshop is intended for social scientists who are new to web scraping.
-No programming experience is required, but basic familiarity with HTML and Python is helpful.
+This workshop will introduce basic techniques for web scraping using the popular Python libraries BeautifulSoup and Requests.
+Participants will practice accessing websites, parsing information, and storing data in a CSV file.
+This workshop is intended for social scientists who are new to web scraping but have some familiarity with Python or have attended the Intro to Python workshop.

 ##Workshop Details
 September 16, 2016, 2-4pm